 Backyard Wedding Ideas

-Be sure to have great looking green grass.
+- Be sure to have great looking green grass.
 Bring in new sod if need be.
-Just as guests expect lavishing reception venues, they will also expect lavishing green grass.
-Do remember to let grass grow under any portable buildings that will be moved.
+Just as guests expect lavishing reception venues, they will also expect to lavish in green grass.
+Do remember to let the grass grow under any portable buildings that will be moved.
 If you have enough time (two months), reseed.
-Don’t forget to mow the grass a couple days before the wedding too.
+Don’t forget to mow the grass a couple of days before the wedding too.

-One of the downfalls of having an outdoor wedding is the possibility of bugs.
-Consider hiring a an exterminator to rid roaches, ants, wasps, bees or any other animals that are common in your area.
+- One of the downfalls of having an outdoor wedding is the possibility of bugs.
+Consider hiring an exterminator to rid roaches, ants, wasps, bees, or any other animals that are common in your area.

-One of the best ideas we love is to have a piece of furniture.
-Go to yard sales, garage sales and swap meets.
-Look for furniture you can spruce up to turn into usable tables, bars, alter and other elements for the ceremony or reception.
-You an even create your own lounge area.
+- One of the best ideas we love is to have a piece of furniture.
+Go to yard sales, garage sales, and swap meets.
+Look for furniture you can spruce up to turn into usable tables, bars, alter, and other elements for the ceremony or reception.
+You can even create your own lounge area.
 Whatever fits the theme of your wedding.

-If the backyard has a pool, be sure it has the clear blue water look.
+- If the backyard has a pool, be sure it has a clear blue water look.
 You can also add floating candles and/or for an elegant aura.